icarr/alteryx-gallery-api/README.md

-# alteryx-gallery-api
+## Alteryx public gallery API example

-Alteryx public gallery API example
+A python example of how you can authenticate against the Alteryx Analytics Gallery and execute an app.